lcothren/liliaokeawawa-cothren-portfolio/content/publications/index.md

 [1C] Cothren, L., Bianchin, G. &amp; Dall’Anese, E..
 (2022).
 Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions. <i>Proceedings of The 4th Annual Learning for Dynamics and Control Conference</i>, in <i>Proceedings of Machine Learning Research</i> 168:234-247 Available from https://proceedings.mlr.press/v168/cothren22a.html.
 --- -->
 ---
-# Page type is a Widget Page
+title: "Publications"  # Add a page title.
-type: "widget_page"
+summary: "testing"  # Add a page description.
-# Homepage is headless, other widget pages are not.
+date: ""  # Add today's date.
-headless: true
+type: "widget_page"  # Page type is a Widget Page
 ---